What are the differences between a car warranty vs. car insurance?

 A car warranty is a contract that protects against defects to your vehicle's parts and mechanical components.
 If a covered part breaks, the warranty provider pays to fix it.
 Typically, you can buy warranties through a dealership or third party, but any new car typically comes with a manufacturer's warranty that you don't have to buy separately.

-Understanding the differences between car insurance and a car warranty is important so you can adequately protect your vehicle.
+Understanding the differences between a car warranty and car insurance is important so you can adequately protect your vehicle.
 The following chart breaks down the key differences between the two:

 What do car warranties cover?

 Car warranties can cover some or most of the components inside your vehicle, including the engine, electronics and air conditioning systems, and the transmission.
-As for the types of damage covered, a warranty may cover damage due to:
+They fill in coverage for types of damage not usually covered by insurance, such as:

 - Normal wear and tear